JetBrains/kotlin-wrappers/kotlin-styled-next/README.md

 }
 ```

-With `kotlin-styled` you never have to leave Kotlin:
+With `kotlin-styled-next` you never have to leave Kotlin:

 ```kotlin
 fun RBuilder.div() {